Mountain bike playground – Yeah!

 - 36 signposted routes (forest, mountain, rocks, pasture from beginner to expert)

 - 19 downhill tracks - 120km

 - Dedicated specialists ROSE

 - French downhill championship hosted 10 minutes away

 Take the lifts up and ride down

-Vaujany’s fantastic lift system, which now runs all summer long three times per hour, links in perfectly to the Alpe d’Huez MTB circuit.
+Vaujany’s fantastic lift system, which now runs three times per hour, links in perfectly to the Alpe d’Huez MTB circuit.
 You can jump on the big, fast queue-less cable car every morning and in no time find yourself faced with a mind boggling selection of downhill thrills to choose from.

 The terrain has enough to put any rider through their paces; with over 2500m of height loss.From technically demanding and steep downhill sections crossing meadows, glaciers and undergrowth to more gentle trails on the Bourg d’Oisans plain for family rides.